bitrise-io/bitrise-oauth/README.md

 ### Options
 The package offers wide configurability using Options.
-You can easily override any parameter passing the desired Option(s) as a constructor parameter.
-Not only the `Validator` itself have Options, but each use-case has its own Options as well, offering a further possibility for configuration.
+You can easily override any parameter by passing the desired Option(s) as constructor arguments.
+Not only the `Validator` itself has Options, but each use-case has their own Options as well, offering further configuration possibilities.

 #### ValidatorOption
 You can customize the `Validator` during instantiation with Options.
 Using is just a matter of passing them as a constructor parameter, separated by a comma: